Islandora-Devops/islectl/docs/docs/commands.md

   islectl [command]

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell config      Manage ISLE command configuration help        Help about any command login       Runs "drush uli" to provide a direct login link make        Run custom make commands pull        Fetches the latest images from the registry. sequelace   Connect to your ISLE database using Sequel Ace (Mac OS only) up          Brings up the containers or builds starter if no containers were found.
+  build       Build the Drupal container. completion  Generate the autocompletion script for the specified shell config      Manage ISLE command configuration create      Create an ISLE site and its islectl context. down        Run docker compose down help        Help about any command login       Runs "drush uli" to provide a direct login link make        Run custom make commands pull        Fetches the latest images from the registry. sequelace   Connect to your ISLE database using Sequel Ace (Mac OS only) up          Brings up the containers

 Flags:
   -c, --context string   The ISLE context to use.
 See islectl config --help for more info (default "dev") -h, --help             help for islectl
-  -s, --site string      The name of the site.
-If yr not using multi-site don't worry about this. (default "default") -v, --version          version for islectl
+  -v, --version          version for islectl

-Use "islectl [command] --help" for more information about a command.
 ```

 Each command has a `--help` flag that provide what flags can be passed to the given command.